Theme 1

 Description

-Further, the Subcommittee on Equitable Data Interagency Working Group on Sexual Orientation and Gender Identity, launched through the Executive Order on Advancing Equality for Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Individuals (Executive Order 14075), commits to publishing a Federal Evidence Agenda on LGBTQI+ Equity and sharing the Agenda with public stakeholders.
+Further, the Subcommittee on Equitable Data Interagency Working Group, launched through Executive Order 14075, commits to publishing a Federal Evidence Agenda with public stakeholders.

 Agency and subagency